apache/logging-log4cxx/src/site/markdown/threading.md

 [TOC]

 Log4cxx is designed to be thread-safe under under normal usage.
-This means that multiple threads can concurrently send logging events to appenders.
+This means that multiple threads can concurrently send logging events to an appender.

 Log4cxx *requires* that configuration occurs in a single-threaded context (typically during application startup before worker threads are spawned or in a single watch-dog thread).

 However there are certain circumstances that can cause threading issues with Log4cxx.

 ## Unexpected Exit {#unexpected-exit}